AyaanRathod/COSC_3P95_ASSIGNMENT_2/README.md

 -   `requirements.txt`: Python dependencies.
 -   `docker-compose.yml`: Starts the observability backend (Collector and jaeger)
 -   `otel-collector-config.yml`: Configures the OpenTelemetry Collector.
--   `report.md`: A template for the final project report.
--   `screenshots/`: A directory to save your Jaeger and Grafana screenshots.

 ## Final Setup and Execution Instructions